Laura Michaels' MinGW FAQ

 1. Coexisting with djgpp and other compilers

 MinGW can be installed and run when other compilers are on your machine.
-I have djggp, OpenWatcom and the Borland command line compiler all coexisting happily on the same computer and can compile the same source code with any of these.
+I had djggp, OpenWatcom and the Borland command line compiler all coexisting happily on the same computer and could compile the same source code with any of these.

 The important thing is that MinGW needs to be able to find its executables in the file path.
 If you mix djgpp file paths with MinGW file paths, you can have problems when your system tries to find the appropriate executables.
 If you must have both compilers' locations in your path, make sure the proper one comes first in the list.
 The safest situation is to only have the compiler you're working with listed in your current path.